LAL-project/python-interface/instructions/installation-python-interface-sources-windows.md

 (Modify the variables under the header `WINDOWS USERS ONLY`).

-Secondly, specify the version of Python against which the interface is linked.
+Secondly, you have to specify the version of Python against which the interface is linked.
 Indicate where Python's header files are located at, and where to find the binaries.
-To do this, modify the variable `MINOR_VERSION_PYTHON`.
-For example,
+To do this, modify the variables `MINOR_VERSION_PYTHON` in [Makefile.pythonsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
+The default values are the following

-	# ------------------
-	# WINDOWS USERS ONLY

 	# Python's minor version
 	MINOR_VERSION_PYTHON = 8

 Replace the `8` above with the minor version of Python installed in your system.

 Thirdly, you can also choose the destination directory of LAL's python interface.
-Modify the variable `LAL_PY_DEST`.
+Modify the variable `LAL_PY_DEST` in the same [Makefile.pythonsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
 The default value is

 	# Directory where LAL's interface will be installed to
 	LAL_PY_DEST		= C:/programming/python_lib_3.$(MINOR_VERSION_PYTHON)

-Last but not least, you must specify the compiler to be used.
-One requirement is that the compiler used has to support for `C++17`'s standard.
-The default compiler is `g++`.
+Last but not least, you must specify which compiler is to be used.
+One requirement is that the compiler used must have support for `C++17`'s standard.
+Modify the [Makefile.compiler](https://github.com/LAL-project/python-interface/blob/main/Makefile.compiler) accordingly

-	# ------------------
-	# WINDOWS USERS ONLY

 	CXX			= g++

 If you change the compiler, change also the flags correspondingly.